Download the Student Rights and Responsibilities Handbook

 The school liaison serves as a contact between teachers and students/parents/guardians during out-of-school suspensions or expulsions.

 Severe physical damage or harm caused to the structure or function of the body caused by an outside agent or force requiring extensive medical treatment or hospitalization.
-Such injuries would include substantial risk of death; temporary or permanent loss of, or loss of the use of, any body part; unconsciousness; disfigurement; and/or prolonged physical pain.
+Such injuries should include substantial risk of death; temporary or permanent loss of, or loss of the use of, any body part, organ, or mental faculty; unconsciousness; disfigurement; and/or prolonged physical pain.